Almost done! Please Select Your Region To Receive Customized Content

 Your information is safe and secure with us

-At the meeting, directors share company insights with their shareholders about the past year’s business performance, strategies and the outlook going forward.
-On top of that, shareholders occasionally get to vote for the election of new or existing directors, approval of directors’ fees, auditors, payment of dividends, etc.
+At the meeting, the directors share with shareholders the past year’s business performance, strategies and the outlook going forward.
+On top of that, shareholders get to vote for the election of new or existing directors, approval of directors’ fees, auditors, payment of dividends, etc.

 It has also helped me pull out of investments whenever I felt the AGM threw up red flags that I needed to take heed of, saving me a lot of money in the process.
 Because of this, I attend AGMs diligently each and every year.

-Here are five important reasons why you should attend AGMs:
+Here are five reasons why you should attend AGMs:

 But there is also a free show you can watch…

 So if you’re there solely for the food (and trust me, there are others just like that), be prepared to push, shove and rush with your fellow shareholders to be first in line for the feast.
-And don’t be surprised if you see someone brings along a trolley (believe me, I read this in the newspapers few years ago).
+And don’t be surprised if you see someone brings along a trolley (I read this in the newspapers few years ago).
 However, these incidences may soon become a thing of the past as many companies have been trying to reduce unseemly behaviour like this by handing out vouchers or goody bags instead.

-As (I hope) you can tell, I do not attend AGMs solely for the door gifts and the free food.
+As you can tell, I do not attend AGMs solely for the goody bags and the free food.
 I go there for the more scrumptious bits — by talking to the company’s insiders (CEO, CFO, chairman, auditors, etc.), I get access to a lot of information not yet written in the annual report, any press release or analyst report.

 Note that smaller companies tend to have a handful of investors and their AGMS conclude relatively fast with fewer questions being asked compared to larger AGMs.
 Because of this, you get a chance to ask more questions yourself and receive answers which can be extremely insightful and educational.

 Not to say large AGMs are not insightful.
-Believe it or not, one of the world’s largest AGMs, Berkshire Hathaway’s, usually draws crowds in the thousands!
+One of the world’s largest AGMs, Berkshire Hathaway’s, has a crowd of over 40,000!
 And investors from all over the world flock there for one reason – to learn from the great man, Warren Buffett, himself.
 (I flew to Berkshire’s AGM in 2016.
 Massive.)

 By observing their body language and candour (or lack of), you can tell if the directors are being truthful and ultimately aligned with your, the shareholders’, interests.

-Though observation can be subjective from person to person, it is still better meeting and interacting with the management to get a gut feel for yourself rather than not know at all the people who are supposed to be growing your hard-earned money for you.
+Though observation can be subjective from person to person, it is still better meeting and interacting with the management to get a gut feel whether you can trust the people who are supposed to be growing your hard-earned money for you.

-By talking to other investors, you get to learn fresh perspectives why other investors invest in the same company as you.
-You might discover new distinctions that might improve your research and analysis as an investor.
+By talking to other investors, you get to learn fresh perspectives why other investors invested in the same company as you.
+You might discover new distinctions that might improve your research and analytical skills as an investor.

 Sometimes, if you are really hit it off, they might invite you to their private mastermind group for discussion of investment ideas.
 You wouldn’t know such a group exists until you get invited to one.

-It’s rare but if the management likes you, they might invite you for lunch and you get the chance to ask more insightful questions regarding the business.
-I, together with Victor, had this privilege with one of the directors sitting on a leading Hong Kong-based multinational conglomerate.
+It’s rare but if the management likes you, they might invite you for lunch which gives you the chance to ask more insightful questions regarding the business.
+I had this privilege with one of the directors sitting on a leading Hong Kong-based multinational conglomerate.

-Over the lunch meeting, we learnt so much about one company where he holds a post as chairman.
+Over the lunch meeting, I learned so much about a company where he holds a post as chairman.
 I walked away knowing that the company (and my investment) was in great hands.
 Today, that company has made some great returns for my stock portfolio.

-Alternatively, if you’re not a shareholder, a quick tip to get into the AGM is to buy a share or two from the odd lot market before the AGM (make sure you buy before the closing date of the share registrar).
+Alternatively, if you’re not a shareholder, a quick tip to get into the AGM is to buy an odd lot from the open market before the AGM (make sure you buy before the closing date of the share registrar).
 Shares from odd lots cost less and it’s cheaper than having to buy a full lot of one hundred shares.
 (However, odd lots may be hard to come by, so your next best option is one lot.)
 This tip is really useful especially if you’re still undecided on whether to invest in a particular company and you want to attend the AGM to find out more.

 In conclusion, do attend your AGMs when they come around!
 They hold valuable information about the companies that could make a positive or negative impact on your investments.

-I mean, if you’re going to invest ten thousand dollars of your hard-earned money in a company, doesn’t it make sense to spend those two hours just to make sure your investment is safe and sound?
+I mean, if you’re going to invest thousands of dollars of your hard-earned money in a company, doesn’t it make sense to spend those two hours just to make sure your investment is safe and sound?
 It makes sense to me and I hope it does to you as well.

-If not, well at least you get a free meal and some menopause tablets that might come in handy someday… who knows?
+If not, well at least you get a free meal or some menopause tablets that might come in handy someday.